inspiredlabs/inspiredlabs/site/content/3si/index.md

 With a colour‑blind theme, clear navigation and an emphasis on readability people can find the information they need.
 The goal is to helping them make the right purchase&nbsp;decision.

 ### Template design
-Each template was designed to reduce production time and unnecessary decision&nbsp;making.
+Each template was designed to reduce production time <!-- error rate, --> and unnecessary decision&nbsp;making.
 Both the [prototype](http://inspiredlabs.co.uk/3-si.com/index.html) landing page and the [print](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) material contain the same refreshing&nbsp;content.

 <!--